 Improvising over open chords is probably the easiest way to get started, and the key of G is the best key for that.

-When you’re playing in G major, then you solo in Em.
+When you’re playing in G major, then you can solo in Em or G major.
 Em is the relative 6th of G, therefore is the minor scale that you use to solo in.
-(See my lesson on I IV V for a better explanation).
+(See my free Foundation Course on I IV V for a better explanation).

 Playing in the key of G means that we can use Em Diatonic OR Em Pentatonic.
 Both of these scales become super easy in the open position…

 I really relate to the fretboard in patterns.
 I find them much easier to get my brain wrapped around than note names.
 One day soon I am going to do a full-length lesson on that.
 However, for the time being, have a look at the scale pattern on the page here – that is the Em diatonic minor scale.